citp/privacy-policy-historical/l/lr/lr./lr.org.md

 The operators of these sites may collect information from you which will be used by them in accordance with their privacy policy, which may differ from ours.

-### Notification of changes to the Privacy Statement
+### Notification of changes to the privacy statement

 We may change the content or service found on our site at anytime without notice and consequently our privacy policy may change at any time in the future.